Caetanods/ratematrix/README.md

 ## News and updates

+**Mar-2019 (v 1.2):** Updated citations for functions.
+Corrected BUG when merging a list of single regime MCMC chains.
+Corrected a potential conflict when using default priors under a 'mclapply' call to run multiple MCMC chains.

 **Oct-2018 (v 1.1):** Major updates on the package.
 Adds new functions to perform the joint estimate of the evolutionary rate matrix and the stochastic mapping regimes together.
 Implements stochastic mapping algorithm on C++ (another major improvement on speed!).

 **Jul-2018 (v 1.0):** Fix minor problem when using the "uniform_scaled" prior (default).
 The function was returning an error when the number of traits was different from the number of regimes.